Mizo people: Movement westward to the Lushai Hills

 In the early 14th century, they moved westward to Indo-Burmese border into the Lushai Hills.
-They built villages and called them by their clan names such as Seipui, Saihmun, Bochung, Biate, Vangchhia, etc. The hills and difficult terrains of Chin Hills forced division into several villages and ethnic diaspora arose.
+They built villages and called them by their clan names, such as Seipui, Saihmun, Bochung, Biate, Vangchhia, etc. The hills and difficult terrains of Chin Hills forced division into several villages and ethnic diaspora arose.

 Historical settlements and distribution of Mizo Tribes and Clans in Mizoram State.

 It has been proposed by historians that there were waves of migrations of Mizo groups into the present-day territory of Mizoram.
 The first wave is termed "Old Kukis" and migrated to the Chittagong Hill Tracts and the North Cachar Hills with success in preserving their identity.
-The second wave are the "New Kukis" were the second wave who were forced to mirgate from the Lusei tribes to the west as far as Tripura.
-This led to confrontations with the British such as Colonel Frederick George Lister before becoming armed frontiers and stations for the British.
+The second wave, the "New Kukis" were the second wave who were forced to migrate from the Lusei tribes to the west as far as Tripura.
+This led to confrontations with the British, such as Colonel Frederick George Lister before becoming armed frontiers and stations for the British.
 The final wave were the Lusei tribes.